Pre-Health

 |

-This is the first of a two-course sequence in human anatomy & physiology.
-This intensive course is intended to prepare students for careers in the health sciences (sports medicine, physical therapy, EMS nursing, physician assistant, etc.).
-Lessons and laboratory exercises focus on the organization of the human body, homeostasis, basic chemistry, cell biology, genetics and heredity, and the integumentary musculoskeletal, and nervous systems.
-This course includes a hands-on laboratory component, and students are required to perform dissection of preserved animal specimens.
-Some of the laboratory activities require the use of glass or sharp laboratory instruments; therefore, students must have a safe work area available to perform laboratory activities.
-Students must also have room temperature storage available in order to maintain laboratory materials and specimens through both BIOL250 and BIOL251.
-Refrigerated storage is not required.
-In addition, students must be able to document their laboratory work using still pictures and/or video.
-This is a time and resource-intensive course.
+This course is the first of a two-course sequence in human anatomy and physiology.
+It is an intensive course intended provide knowledge and skills often required in the health sciences, such as sports medicine, physical therapy, EMS, nursing, or physician assistant.
+The lessons and laboratory exercises focus on the organization of the human body; homeostasis; basic chemistry; cell biology; genetics and heredity; and the integumentary, musculoskeletal, and nervous systems.
+It also includes a virtual laboratory component.
+This is a time- and resource-intensive course.
 Students intending to pursue a career in the health sciences should verify that the BIOL250 and BIOL251 course sequence meets the requirements of their intended program prior to enrollment.
-Lab material for this course will only be provided once.
-If you need replacement lab equipment for any reason or need to retake the course later, you will need to purchase your own lab refills.
-NOTE: Students may take either BIOL201or BIOL250/BIOL251 for credit, but not both versions of anatomy & physiology.
+NOTE: Students may take either BIOL201 or BIOL250/BIOL251 for credit, but not both versions of anatomy and physiology.
 (Prerequisites: CHEM133 or SCIN131, and MATH110, MATH111, or MATH225)

 Registration Dates Course Dates Session Weeks